Reporting of U.S. Ownership on Tic Form SHC Due by March

 - Schedule 2 requires detailed information regarding reportable foreign securities held by the filing organization.

-U.S. custodians that safekeep, in the aggregate for all accounts, more than $200 million in reportable securities must complete Schedule 2 with respect to all reportable securities under their safekeeping (or in the safekeeping of their foreign sub-custody network).
+U.S. custodians that hold, in the aggregate for all accounts, more than US$200 million in reportable foreign securities must complete Schedule 2 with respect to all reportable securities under their safekeeping (or in the safekeeping of their foreign sub-custody network).

-End-investors must complete Schedule 2 if they hold or manage $200 million or more in reportable foreign securities with non-U.S. custodians or in self-custody.
+End-investors must complete Schedule 2 if they hold or manage US$200 million or more in reportable foreign securities with non-U.S. custodians or in self-custody.
 However, end-investors do not need to report securities held through a U.S. custodian on Schedule 2.
-Thus, an end-investor that owns and manages less than $200 million held away from a U.S. custodian has no reporting obligation on Schedule 2.
+Thus, an end-investor that owns and manages less than US$200 million held away from a U.S. custodian has no reporting obligation on Schedule 2.

 An organization that holds foreign securities reportable on Schedule 2 must complete a separate Schedule 2 for each such security.